nilanjankundu/windfire-restaurants-node/README.md

 This microservice can be run locally by simply launching **[app-run.sh](app/app-run.sh)** script, available in the */app* folder.

 ## Target architectures and deployment automation
+*Windfire Restaurants Backend* microservice can be deployed to different kind of infrastructures; automation procedures are provided in this repository for Raspberry, AWS and Red Hat OpenShift.

+**WARNING: OpenShift pre-requisites**: in case of deployment to Red Hat OpenShift, you firstly need to:
+* Create the OpenShift Pipeline and configure Service Accounts for build and deployment appropriately, following [these instructions](#openshift-pipeline).

 The **[deploy.sh](deploy.sh)** and **[undeploy.sh](undeploy.sh)** scripts are provided to run deployment/undeployment automation tasks, as it can be seen in the figure below.

 ![](images/deploy.png)

-The scripts currently expose 4 deployment/undeployment options:
+The scripts currently expose 5 deployment/undeployment options:
 * *Raspberry* : it automates *Windfire Restaurants Backend* microservice deployment/undeployment in a Raspberry Pi target architecture;
 * *AWS Single Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with publicly accessible Frontend and Backend subnets in a single availability zone
 * *AWS Multi Zone* : it automates *Windfire Restaurants Backend* microservice deployment to an AWS architecture with Frontend and Backend subnets in a variable number of availability zones to create a Fault Tolerant architecture
-* *OpenShift* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster, using a Jenkins pipeline
+* *OpenShift (using Template)* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster, using a Template
+* *OpenShift (using OpenShift Pipeline)* : it automates *Windfire Restaurants Backend* microservice deployment to an OpenShift cluster, running an OpenShift Pipeline.

+Another deployment automation strategy is also available, based on Jenkins, details on how to implement and use it are in [Jenkins pipeline](#jenkins-pipeline) paragraph.

 ### Raspberry deployment architecture
 Automation is implemented using Ansible technology (https://www.ansible.com/): refer to Ansible technical documentation (https://docs.ansible.com/) for detailed instructions regarding installation and setup.